usemarkup/markup-coding-standard/README.md

 # markup-coding-standard

-This is a phpcs xml ruleset to provide a coding standard for Markup
+This is an omnibus of packages and configuration to provide standards for use within Markup.